Skip to main content

 Using double opt-in increases the chances that only interested customers receive marketing information.
 It also protects your sender reputation, since now only real email addresses will be included in send-outs.
 A third reason is that some countries (like Germany) now require sign-ups to be done in this way.

-A few things are needed in Engage to make this work.
+A few things are needed in Engage to make this work in the classic email editor.

-1) First a new consent must be added (a custom contact attribute of type "Consent").
-Your Voyado team will need to create this for you.
+1) First a new consent must be added (a custom contact attribute of type "Consent") in the Configure Engage area.
 Ideally you'll give the consent a name mentioning double opt-in (which is not obligatory, it just makes it easier to keep track of).
-Let's call it doubleOptInConsent for the sake of this example.
+Call it doubleOptInConsent for the sake of this example.

 2) Then you'll need an email template that contains a clickable link, as shown in the image below.